-Original Gravity (°Plato) Varies with style ◆ Apparent Extract/Final Gravity (°Plato) Varies with style ◆ Alcohol by Weight (Volume) Varies with style ◆ Bitterness (IBU) Varies with style ◆ Color SRM (EBC) Varies with style
+Original Gravity ("Plato) Varies with style • Apparent Extract/Final Gravity ("Plato) Varies with style • Alcohol by Weight

 Other Strong Ale or Lager

 Any style of beer can be made stronger than the classic style guidelines.
 The goal should be to reach a balance between the style's character and the additional alcohol.
 Refer to this guide when making styles stronger and appropriately identify the style created (for example: double alt, triple fest, or quadruple Pilsener).